 Details on technologies, partners and cookies

-The following section lists the technologies, partners and cookies used to create a good browsing experience, help us to evaluate how our visitors use our site and how we collect personal data and use it.
+The following section lists the technologies, partners, and cookies used to create a good browsing experience.
+This information helps us evaluate how our visitors use our site and how we collect and use personal data.

 WordPress

 This is a site built using WordPress.
-WordPress is a basic website tool but it also includes various plugins.
-Some of these plugins collect data themselves.
+WordPress is a content management tool that also allows for various plugins.
+Some of these plugins may collect data themselves.
 We do use JetPack for Analytics.
 Jetpack and WordPress are working with GDPR compliance.
-For more information see WordPress privacy policy and JetPack’s.
-A guide for how to make a WordPress site compliant is found here.
+For more information, see the WordPress privacy policy and JetPack’s.
+We have written a guide for how to make a WordPress site compliant.

 A WordPress website collects personal information through the following means: